denoland/fresh/docs/getting-started/create-a-route.md

+---
+description: |
+  Create a new route to a fresh project by creating a new file in the `routes/` folder.
+---

 After getting the project running locally, the next step is to add a new route to the project.
 Routes encapsulate the logic for handling requests to a particular path in your project.
 They can be used to handle API requests, or